raviteja936/hello-world/README.md

 # hello-world
 Test Repository
 This is my first repository on GitHub.
-This is indeented to audit the functionality.
+This is intended to audit the functionality.